ethangriffith2004/midisync/README.md

 3. Run the app.

 > [!NOTE]
-> The app has the Python script embedded, so you do not need to install Python separately.
-However, you must have Python 3.14 installed at `~/Library/Frameworks/Python.framework/Versions/3.14/bin/python3` with `mido` and `moviepy` packages.
+> You will need Python 3.7+ with `mido` and `moviepy` installed.
+The app will use your system's Python installation.
+If you encounter errors, verify Python is installed by running `which python3` in Terminal.

 #### Command-line interface (any OS):
 1. Clone this repository or download the Python file directly: [`midisync_nogui.py`](midisync_nogui.py).